BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Results

 \section{Results}

-In this section, we first present four themes from our analysis of participants' environment customization preferences (i.e., the visual and layout characteristics participants aimed to achieve in their designs).
-We then discuss two themes around the benefits of \SystemName's expressive composition techniques and limitations with the time and effort required to achieve optimal designs.
 Figure ~\ref{fig:results-sample} shows a sample of the environments generated by the 15 participants in our study.
+In this section, we first present four themes around participants' environment customization preferences (i.e., the visual and layout characteristics they aimed to achieve).
+We then discuss the benefits of \SystemName's composition techniques for expressive leverage and limitations with the time and effort required to achieve optimal designs.